 Buckwheat is rich in protein, fiber, and important minerals such as magnesium, iron, and zinc.

-In terms of vitamins, buckwheat is a good source of B vitamins, such as B1 (thiamine), B2 (riboflavin), and B6 (pyridoxine).
+From a vitamin standpoint, buckwheat is a good source of B vitamins, such as B1 (thiamine), B2 (riboflavin), and B6 (pyridoxine).

 Nutritional Value